FisheFriday/DisguiseAPI/README.md

 The standard Spigot implementation does not provide support for changing skins, so using this API you can easily control player skins.

+### Update
+This part is mainly about what has been updated for the support up to 1.21.7 Following things that are updated or edited out:

+Added 1.21.4-1.21.7 with almost identical files, just changing a few stuff like pom.xml, imports and texts containing "1.21.#"

+Plugin/pom.xml has been updated to include Providers for 1.21.4-1.21.7 Plugin/src/main/java/net/pinger/disguise/packet/PacketManagerImpl.java registeredProviders has been updated to contain 1.21.4-1.21.7

+API/pom.xml has been updated with an updated spigot version, Java version stays the same.
+API/src/main/java/net/pinger/disguise/item/XMaterial.java Potion part has been updated to support 1.8 and 1.9+ potion types.
+If the code broke stuff, you can edit it out.
+Main things were to make a safer way of fallbacking to 1.8 potions from 1.9+ potions when the server is in that specified version.

+DisguiseAPI/pom.xml has been updated to include the needed modules.

+I'm sorry if this might be a bad explanation of what I updated as this is my first ever pull request and successful github repo.
+I hope that this would help getting support up to 1.21.7

 ### Dependency

 To install this repository, you should follow the next steps: